 - Salt: Flavor.

 The bagel dough is a little dry, dense, and shaggy.
 This is perfectly normal and exactly what you’re looking for.
 It will come together as you knead it.
-I recommend kneading by hand because the dough is VERY heavy and could do damage to your mixer.
+See my How to Knead Dough video tutorial if you need extra help with this step.

 After the dough rises, it’s time to shape the bagels.
 First, divide the ball of dough into 8 equal parts.
 It does not have to be perfect!
 Some can be a little smaller than others.
 Smooth them out as best you can.